3DCoded/Happy-Hare/Conceptual-MMU.md

 I think the ultimate design has not been built yet.
 It think it will be a "type-C" design:
 - Powerful stepper for each filament gear likely direct drive or low gearing so that the filament can be driven at high speed
 - Very simple linear selector with small <10mm movement for each gate to allow for an arbitary number of gates (no servo)
-- Integrated `sync-feedback sensor` (with both cpmpression and tension feedback) built into the selector
+- Integrated `sync-feedback sensor` (with both compression and tension feedback) built into the selector
 - `gate sensor` built into the selector (maybe part of the sync-feedback design)
 - `passive` filament buffer/rewinder system for simplicity
   - Shared rfid / QR-code reader used when loading spool (no need for one per gate)